-10:00am – 4:30pm
+22nd November, 10am – 4:30pm

 Course Leader – Ann Norfield

 Drypoint is a linear intaglio technique that makes use of surface, depth and texture.
-Line is drawn onto a flat plate (either metal, perspex or board) using any sharp implement, which is then printed using the same technique as etching.
+Line is drawn onto a flat plate (either metal, perspex or board) using any sharp implement.
+This is then printed using the same technique as etching.
 Carborundum is a way of building tone, depth and texture.
 Carborundum grits of different textures are mixed with an adhesive and painted onto a plate.
 The plate is then inked and wiped using the same technique as etching, or it can be printed in relief.

 Course Leader – Wuon-Gean Ho